Wazir Khan Mosque

-Considered to be the most ornately decorated Mughal-era mosque, Wazir Khan Mosque is noted for its intricate faience tile work known as kashi-kari, as well as its interior surfaces that are almost entirely embellished with elaborate frescoes.
+Considered to be the most ornately decorated Mughal-era mosque, Wazir Khan Mosque is noted for its intricate faience tile-work known as kashi-kari, as well as its interior surfaces that are almost entirely embellished with elaborate frescoes.
 It is on the UNESCO World Heritage Tentative List.

 Location

-Aerial view of the Wazir Khan Mosque.
-The Shahi Guzargah is seen along its southern side.

 The mosque is located in the Walled City of Lahore along the southern side of Lahore's Shahi Guzargah, or "Royal Road," which was the traditional route traversed by Mughal nobles on their way to royal residences at the Lahore Fort.
 The mosque is situated approximately 260 meters west of the Delhi Gate, where the Shahi Hammam is located.
 The Masjid also faces a town square known as Wazir Khan Chowk, and the Chitta Gate.
 The mosque hosts the shrine of Saint Sakhi Saif Souf.

 Background

 The mosque was commissioned by the royal physician and the subahdar, or Viceroy, of Punjab, Hakim Ilam-ud-din Ansari, better known by his royal title of Wazir Khan.
-Wazir Khan owned substantial amounts of property near the Delhi Gate, and commissioned the Wazir Khan mosque in 1634 in order to enclose the tomb of Miran Badshah, an esteemed Sufi saint whose tomb now lies in the courtyard of the mosque.
+Wazir Khan owned substantial property near the Delhi Gate, and commissioned the Wazir Khan mosque in 1634 in order to enclose the tomb of Miran Badshah, an esteemed Sufi saint whose tomb now lies in the courtyard of the mosque.
 Prior to the construction of the Wazir Khan Mosque, the site had been occupied by an older shrine to the saint.
-Wazir Khan's mosque superseded the older Maryam Zamani Mosque as the Lahore main mosque for congregational Friday prayers.
+Wazir Khan's mosque superseded the older Maryam Zamani Mosque as Lahore's main mosque for congregational Friday prayers.

-Main construction of the mosque began under the reign of Shah Jahan in either 1634 or 1635, and was completed in approximately seven years.
-The chief architect of the Wazir Khan mosque remains unknown, although Wazir Khan is documented to have employed artisans and craftsmen from his hometown of Chiniot, which was renowned for wood carving and stonework, to construct the mosque.
+The main construction of the mosque began during the reign of Shah Jahan in either 1634 or 1635, and was completed in approximately seven years.
+The chief architect of the Wazir Khan Mosque remains unknown, although Wazir Khan is documented to have employed artisans and craftsmen from his hometown of Chiniot, which was renowned for wood carving and stonework, to construct the mosque.
 During this period Ali Mardan Khan, Ahmad Lahori, Ala-ul-Mulk Tuni and Abdul Karim were the prominent architects active in Lahore, however, due to absence of any inscriptions on mosque connecting any of them with its construction, the identity of its architect remains uncertain.

 In the late 1880s, John Lockwood Kipling, father of Rudyard Kipling, wrote about the mosque and its decorative elements in the former Journal of Indian Art.
 The British scholar Fred Henry Andrews noted in 1903 that the mosque had fallen into disrepair.